baz-scm/baz-cli/README.md

 ### ✨ How Baz CLI Changes That

 **Let AI guide you through reviews**, helping you focus on what matters while skimming through the rest.
-Get intelligent insights, automated analysis, and context-aware suggestions, thoughtful and logical ordering that lets you get through all those reviews fast—**all in your terminal!**
+Get intelligent insights, automated analysis, and context-aware suggestions, thoughtful and logical ordering that lets you get through all those reviews fast - **all in your terminal!**

 ## Table of Contents